bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="3.6596161417322834in"} -->

 Do you want a blog page?
-Hey, let\'s go ahead and preview and download that one.
-Each one of these elements are going to have things that you really like about them, but they might have some things that you don\'t like about them as well.
+Hey, let&apos;s go ahead and preview and download that one.
+Each one of these elements are going to have things that you really like about them, but they might have some things that you don&apos;t like about them as well.
 So how do we use them?
 I mentioned that one of the things you can do is you can just download the code.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->